Sentencing in Virginia Criminal Cases

 How An Attorney Can Help During Sentencing

-A defense attorney often earns their keep during the sentencing phase of a criminal case.
+A defense attorney often makes the biggest difference during the sentencing phase of a criminal case.
 This is true for both plea agreements and trial cases.
 Sentencing is very important and it must be approached very delicately and appropriately on a case-by-case basis.

-In certain cases a judge will want to hear certain types of evidence during the sentencing hearing.
+In certain cases a judge will want to hear some types of evidence during the sentencing hearing and not others.
 There may be other circumstances where restitution is appropriate.
 In some cases restitution that is requested may be illegal and against case law.
-Certain evidence can be presented at a sentencing event that may show why the client committed the offense.
+Certain evidence can be presented at a sentencing event that may show why the client committed the offense, or the steps they have taken to right their wrong.
 They may also have true remorse and have done things to restore their place in the community since the offense.

 The goal of a good sentencing hearing is to show that the goals of a criminal sentence can be fulfilled without being overly harsh on the defendant.
-Typically these goals include prevention of recidivism, which means preventing the client from committing the offense again, punishment, meaning that the defendant is appropriately punished for their actions, and sending an appropriate message to the community that the defendant will not commit the offense again, so that they can feel safe.
+Typically these goals include prevention of recidivism, which means preventing the client from committing the offense again, punishment, meaning that the defendant is appropriately punished for their actions, restitution, meaning the harm done is made right again, and sending an appropriate message to the community that the defendant will not commit the offense again, so that they can feel safe.